cookie1111/ANDA_timeseries/static_mode_guide.md

 - `permute: bool` Shuffle the data before splitting.

-### feature_condition_skew_with_label_skew
+### label_condition_skew_with_label_skew
-> Creating datasets that P(x|y) differs across clients by label swapping, while labels are already skewed.
+> Creating datasets that P(y|x) differs across clients by label swapping, while labels are already skewed.
 A label-swapping pool is created (e.g. {1,4,7}) and data points of those labels are re-assigned to one label in the pool.

 - `scaling_label_low, scaling_label_high: float` A scaling factor range (randomly uniformly chosen between) for non-IID-ness with a softmax function. **0** as uniformly distributed, (fine-tune a higher scaling factor for optimal results).